amanirmk/polyvibe/index.md

 Where `<name>` is of course the name of your web app.
 (You can also link Heroku to a GitHub repository from the [Heroku website](https://dashboard.heroku.com/apps).)

-Some of these files may have been made automatically, but if not then
+Some of these files may have been created automatically, but if not then

 - Create a `Procfile` and paste in the following: